Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 • Water temperature tends to be cool: 25 – 27 Degrees Celcius, occasionally bordering on cold, particularly during December and February, coinciding with the Christmas (Noel) and Lunar New Year celebrations in Vietnam.

-March – April: Transition from the dry season to the rainy season:
+March – April: Transition from the dry season into the rainy season:

 From March to mid-April, Phu Quoc is considered one of the most enchanting periods of the year.
 During this time, rainfall is minimal, the sea temperature rises, the waters are typically serene, and the sunsets are spectacular.
 As April draws to a close, the onset of summer marks the beginning of Phu Quoc’s rainy season.
 While heavier rains may occur, they are brief and moderate.
-This timeframe presents an optimal opportunity to engage in marine activities such as snorkeling and scuba diving to explore the captivating coral reefs of Phu Quoc.
+This timeframe presents an optimal opportunity to engage in marine activities such as discovery snorkeling and scuba diving to explore the captivating coral reefs of Phu Quoc.
+It is important to note that OnBird Phu Quoc offers discovery snorkeling options year-round, including during the rainy season in Phu Quoc.

 Photos of the beautiful sea between August and September in Phu Quoc Island captured by OnBird Phu Quoc